The TeenSTRONG Course

 Adolescent Mental Health & Wellbeing

-Navigating the teenage years means facing many challenges, like dealing with worry and sadness.
+Navigating the teenage years means facing many changes and challenges, like dealing with worry and sadness.
 Whilst it’s normal to feel sad and worried from time to time, sometimes these feelings can stick around for longer than expected and become distressing, uncontrollable, affect everyday life, relationships, health or self-esteem.

 About The TeenSTRONG Course